MArhamAA1422/b6-learning/js/basics.md

 ```

 ## Promise APIs
+All take array of promises.

 ### Promise all
-- Waits for all promises to fulfill.
+- Waits for all promises to be fulfilled.
 - If any reject → whole Promise.all rejects.
+ASAP Error Message.
 ```js
 const p1 = Promise.resolve(1);
 const p2 = Promise.resolve(2);